will-henney/muse-hii-regions/notebooks/05-09-LMC-30dor-line-images.md

 In general, there is a good correlatrion between all the reddening indicators

 There are some cases, however, where the blue–red reddening and the red–infared are different.
-For instance, the cloud at (x, y) = (400, 10) has a high 6563/4861 and hifg 7751/7136, but is not particularly visible in 9229 / 6563
+For instance, the cloud at (x, y) = (400, 10) has a high 6563/4861 and high 7751/7136, but is not particularly visible in 9229 / 6563
 <!-- #endregion -->

 ```python